 - and recoverable damages.

 However it is possible to bring charges under federal or state court and under either law.

 Help With Gender Discrimination

 Do you feel that you have been a victim of gender discrimination in the workplace?
 It is important to obtain the professional guidance of an experienced employment attorney.
-Call 800-905-1856 right now to schedule an initial case assessment consultation with one of our professional employment attorneys.
+Call our work place harassment attorney at 800-905-1856 right now to schedule an initial case assessment consultation with one of our professional employment attorneys.
 You deserve the right to fair treatment in the workplace and equal income whether you are male or female.
 Let us help you fight for your rights.